HOW WE DECIDED

 Body type and weight can play an important part in how you perceive the firmness and feel of a mattress.
 Let me explain.
 If you have a larger body type or if you weigh more, you’re going to sink more deeply into the mattress and it will feel softer for you, simply because you’re putting more weight into it.
 The less you weigh, the less you’ll sink into the bed and therefore the firmer the mattress will feel to you.

-For example, Slumber Yard member Kaite Kale is almost 100 lbs, and barely makes a dent in most beds, so she needs a super soft bed like Layla in order to lay on her side.
+For example, our smallest team member weighs around 100 lbs, and barely makes a dent in most beds, so she needs a super soft bed like Layla in order to lay on her side.
 Which then leads us to sleeper type.

-Combo sleepers are more tricky.
+Combination sleepers — Combo sleepers are more tricky.
 If you find yourself switching between positions at night, go with either what position you predominantly sleep in, or according to your body type.
-Of course, if you suffer from back or spinal problems, or anything sleep related, consult your doctor before buying new mattress.
+Of course, if you suffer from back or spinal problems, or anything sleep related, consult your doctor before buying a new mattress.

 Some queen beds are slept on by two people, and here is how you can both wake up feeling good and well rested, instead of ready to kill each other.

 Edge support refers to the mattress’s ability to support weight around its perimeter.
 This is especially important if you and your partner aren’t the cuddle-together-in-the-middle type.
 While one of you is spread out starfish style in the middle of the mattress, the other one is forced to hug along the edge of the bed.
 If the mattress has poor edge support, you could feel like you’re falling off the bed, or worst case scenario, you get a rude awakening from actually falling onto the floor.